-If you have a game with DLC available for purchase on Steam, it will automatically appear on your game's page and on a dedicated browsing page for all your game's DLC.
-These two areas include some options for you as the developer to customize how your DLC appears.
+If you have a game with DLC available for purchase (or for free) on Steam, it will automatically appear in a number of places around Steam.
+You as the developer also have some options for how to present your DLC to players.

 On Your Game's Store Page

 On your game's store page, there is a specific place just below the purchase option which will display up to 5 DLC items with a button to expand and see all DLC.
 There will always be a 'Browse All' button in this area, which leads to a dedicated browsing page for your game's DLC.

 You can control which items and in which order they appear on your store page, by modifying the list of DLC in your edit store admin on the "Special Settings" tab.